 - They are emergency switches.
 Have you ever seen the red buttons on big machinery labeled “Emergency Stop”?
 Feature flags are like these buttons for your software.
 Let’s say a new feature causes damage to your server.
 The solution: Deactivate the function using its feature flag without having to deploy any code.

 - They help reduce risks.
 Do you have a new idea for a feature but don’t know whether your users will like it?
 Use a feature flag to enable the feature only for a defined set of users.
-But there’s more you can do, such as canary releases, beta programs, and A/B testing.
+But there’s more you can do as feature flags can be used alongside a number of deployment strategies, such as canary deployments, beta programs, and A/B testing.
 They all help ensure a feature’s quality and performance before releasing it to your user base.